-Trump's pick for ambassador to Israel has all sides on edge
+Trumps pick for ambassador to Israel sparks hot debate

-NEW YORK (AP) — If President-elect Donald Trump wanted to show he planned to obliterate President Barack Obama’s approach to Israel, he may have found his man to deliver that message in David Friedman, his pick for U.S. ambassador.
+NEW YORK (AP) — If President-elect Donald Trump wanted to show he planned to obliterate President Barack Obama’s approach to Israel, he might have found his man to deliver that message in David Friedman, his pick for U.S. ambassador.

 The bankruptcy lawyer and son of an Orthodox rabbi is everything Obama is not: a fervent supporter of Israeli settlements, opponent of Palestinian statehood and unrelenting defender of Israel’s government.
-So far to the right is Friedman that even many Israel supporters worry he could push Israel’s hawkish Prime Minister Benjamin Netanyahu to be more extreme, scuttling prospects for peace with Palestinians in the process.
+So far to the right is Friedman that many Israel supporters worry he could push Israel’s hawkish Prime Minister Benjamin Netanyahu to be more extreme, scuttling prospects for peace with Palestinians in the process.

-The heated debate over Friedman’s selection is playing out just as fresh tensions erupt between the U.S. and Israel, punctuated last Friday by the Obama administration’s stunning move to allow a U.N.
-Security Council resolution to pass condemning Israeli settlements as illegal.
-The move to abstain, rather than veto, defied years of U.S. tradition of shielding Israel from such resolutions, and elicited angry condemnation from Israel, lawmakers of both parties, and especially Trump.
+The heated debate over Friedman’s selection is playing out just as fresh tensions erupt between the U.S. and Israel.

+In a stunning decision Friday, the Obama administration moved to allow the U.N.
+Security Council to pass a resolution condemning Israeli settlements as illegal.
+The move to abstain, rather than veto, defied years of U.S. tradition of shielding Israel from such resolutions, and elicited condemnation from Israel, lawmakers of both parties, and especially Trump.

 “Things will be different after Jan.
-20th,” when he’s sworn in, Trump vowed on Twitter.
+20th,” when he’s sworn in, Trump vowed Friday on Twitter.
+On Monday, he added: “The United Nations has such great potential but right now it is just a club for people to get together, talk and have a good time.
+So sad!”

 Most Read Stories